mpiccirilli/Rlinkedin/README.md

 #### Company Search API
 Use the [Company Search API](https://developer.linkedin.com/documents/company-search) to find companies using keywords, industry, location, or some other criteria.
 It returns a collection of matching companies.
 Each entry can contain much of the information available on the company page.

 1/22:  Added searchCompanies() to repo.
-Will add/update readme w/ example soon...
+Will add/update readme w/ example soon... <br>
 3/19:  I will add this function to the ReadMe this weekend.